gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
-* Let's talk more about these PaginationControls
+* Here's our PaginationControls implementation.
 * It displays the previous and next page buttons
 * It displays page links
 * Under the hood, the page links component uses the `<EachLink />` component provided by @warp-drive/ember